baydounm/HRS-code-for-Brain-communications-manuscript/README.md

 # HRS-code-for-Brain-communications-manuscript

-The content of this repository includes code and a Stata dataset used in the manuscript entitled: "Race, polygenic risk and their association with incident dementia among older US adults
+The content of this repository includes code and a Stata dataset used in the manuscript titled: "Race, polygenic risk and their association with incident dementia among older US adults

 May A. Beydoun1,*, †,#; Jordan Weiss2, † Sri Banerjee3; Hind A. Beydoun4; Nicole Noren Hooten1; Michele K. Evans1; Alan B. Zonderman1